-John Timu enters his second season with the Chargers in 2022.
-He will coach as a defensive assistant after serving as the Alex G. Spanos Coaching Fellow last year.
+John Timu enters his third season with the Chargers in 2023 and his first as the assistant defensive line coach after serving as a defensive assistant in 2022 and as the Alex G. Spanos Coaching Fellow in 2021.

 In his first year with the Bolts, Timu aided the coaching staff in the defense's transition to a 3-4 base front scheme, primarily contributing to the organization and day-to-day operation of the defensive coaching staff, specifically the defensive line and linebackers.
 As a unit, the Chargers' defense ranked third in the NFL with a conference-best 19 forced fumbles.